 How to Approach a Loved One

 There is not a perfect way to approach a loved one that you assume or know is struggling with a stimulant use disorder.
 Many people with stimulant use disorder hesitate to get treatment because they don’t recognize they have a problem, so approaching them to tell them that they do have a problem can be difficult.
 An intervention from loved ones can help some people recognize and accept that they need professional help.
-If you’re concerned about someone who may have an stimulant use disorder, ask a professional experienced in drug addiction treatment for advice on how to approach that person.
+If you’re concerned about someone who may have a stimulant use disorder, ask a professional experienced in drug addiction treatment for advice on how to approach that person.
 You can not force someone to seek professional care, but you can always offer your support and encouragement.
-Even though you may not be able to prevent your loved one from developing an stimulant use disorder, you can still talk with them about treatment options.
+Even though you may not be able to prevent your loved one from developing a stimulant use disorder, you can still talk with them about treatment options.

 Types of Opioid Use Disorder Treatment:

-Aftercare programs and/or support groups help people recovering from stimulant use disorder to stop using stimulant, manage relapses and cope with necessary lifestyle changes.
+Aftercare programs and/or support groups help people recovering from stimulant use disorder to stop using stimulants, manage relapses and cope with necessary lifestyle changes.
 If you feel that you’ll start to use stimulants again, contact your mental health professional or sponsor right away to prevent a relapse.
 Lifestyle changes are also crucial in recovering from stimulant use disorder.
 Ensuring that your family and friends are aware that you are recovering from stimulant use disorder and develop a support system of friends and family who can support your recovery, not impair your recovery.
 If you have people in your life that continue to take stimulants that do not support your recovery, they may impact your course of treatment and recovery.
 Finally, continuing to engage in other healthy habits is necessary for treatment.
-This can include managing stress in a healthy way, good sleep habits, maintaining a schedule, or regular physical activity can make it easier for you to recover from stimulant use disorder.
+This can include healthily managing stress, good sleep habits, maintaining a schedule, or regular physical activity can make it easier for you to recover from stimulant use disorder.

 Psychotherapy, also known as talk therapy or psychological counseling is used to identify the patterns of behaviors, thoughts, triggers, etc. that may impact individuals with stimulant use disorder.
 In therapy, individuals learn skills and establishing treatment plans that usually involve drug treatment specialists.
-It may include goal setting, behavior change techniques, use of self-help manuals, counseling and follow-up care at a treatment center.
-In therapy or counseling, it may help individuals better understand their problem with stimulant s and support recovery from the psychological aspects of stimulant use.
+It may include goal setting, behavior change techniques, use of self-help manuals, counseling, and follow-up care at a treatment center.
+In therapy or counseling, it may help individuals better understand their problem with stimulants and support recovery from the psychological aspects of stimulant use.
 Stimulant use disorder commonly occurs along with other mental health disorders, like depression and anxiety, which can be discussed in therapy.

 American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders.